Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

                     <a href="https://www.amazon.com/Filmmakers-Handbook-Comprehensive-Guide-Digital-ebook/dp/B008JHXQYS">The Filmmaker's Handbook: A Comprehensive Guide for the Digital Age</a>.
                 </em></strong></p>
         <ul>
-            <li>The authoritative guide to producing, directing, shooting, editing, and distributing your video or film.
+            <li>The authoritative guide to producing, directing, shooting, editing, and distributing your story digitally.
 (Kindle Version) </li>
     </ul>
     </li>
     <li>Unit 4 (Weeks 13-16)